isomerpages/nlb-biblioasia/_oct-to-dec-2022/Theemithi: A Look at the Full Cycle of Rituals Behind the Festival of Firewalking.md

 ![](/images/Vol%2018%20Issue%203/Theemithi/1_cover.png)
 <div style="background-color: white;"> Image of Hanuman the monkey god painted on the <i>kodi</i> (flag), which is hoisted on the <i>kodimaram</i> (flag post) during <i>kodiyetram</i> (“hoisting the flag”), 2021. <i>Courtesy of the Hindu Endowments Board.</i></div>

-In October 1893, the manager of the Sri Mariamman Temple on South Bridge Road hired a lawyer to represent the temple in the Senior Magistrate’s court in Singapore.[^1] The man he chose was Walter John Napier, the co-founder of Drew & Napier, later the Attorney-General of the Straits Settlements.
+In October 1893, the manager of the Sri Mariamman Temple on South Bridge Road hired a lawyer to represent the temple in the Senior Magistrate’s court in Singapore.[^1] The man he chose was Walter John Napier, the co-founder of Drew &amp; Napier, later the Attorney-General of the Straits Settlements.
 The suit?
 Police Superintendent Bell had filed an injunction against the temple to prevent the firewalking festival from taking place that year.

 In Napier’s winning defence of the right of “[Hindoos to]… practice their particular rites and ceremonies without any interference from the Government”, he refers to the festival being celebrated in Singapore since 1835.[^2] This reference puts the age of the annual festival of Theemithi to within 20 years of the establishment of a British outpost in the littoral city.